 Whether you are seeking cold water immersion for post-workout recovery or seeking relief from chronic pain, cold therapy continues to prove its effectiveness through various biological pathways.

-The Thermalist Education with Dr. Susanna Søberg
+The Thermalist®Method by Dr. Susanna Søberg